 Severn, ON L3V 0W1

 Susan Charters is a storyteller, musician, retired editor and teacher from Orillia, Ontario.
-Her committment to the power of oral storytelling shows in her storytelling style, which is welcoming and compelling, building on a strong connection with the audience to carry the tales she shares.
+Her committment to the power of oral storytelling shows in her storytelling style, which is welcoming and compelling, building on a strong connection with the audience.

 Convinced that stories heal and bring people together, and that stories gain meaning when they are told, she performs willingly in her local community at a variety of gatherings.
 Her repertoire includes traditional tales (many from the British Isles), Biblical stories, and wolf tales.
 She has performed in resort, group and school settings in central Ontario, in Toronto, and at the Ottawa Storytelling Festival, the Orillia Arts for Peace Festival, Barrie's Carnegie Days, and the Mariposa Folk Festival, where she has also helped to organize a storytelling corner in the festival's Folk Play area.
 For many years, she facilitated a storytelling festival at the public school where she taught.

 At one-time a teacher in the Parent-Child Mother Goose Program®, Susan leads storytelling workshops for adults and children, including workshops for: families and children at Orillia’s Mindful Moms, and at the Bellies to Bambinos Expo; counsellors at Camp Pincrest, Muskoka, for the Greater Toronto YMCA; and for adults at the Stephen Leacock Home and at the Mariposa Folk Festival Interactive Stage.